yask123/AwesomeTwitterAccounts/README.md

 Example: `Added @fat, @adrianholovaty`

 ## ToDo
-* Add name and description of people along with there twitter handler.
+* Add name and description of people along with their twitter handler.